Here’s a few things you might like to know about me…..

 - Art Therapy for Birth Trauma (November 2017)

 - Post-dates pregnancy with Sara Wickham (March 2017)

 - Shiatsu for Birth Practitioners with Lucy Trend (February 2017)

-- Birth Trauma Recovery with Mia Scotland (November 2016)
+- Traumatic Birth Recovery – 3 Step REWIND Technique (November 2016)

 - Safe Sleep Workshop with Helen Ball from Infant Sleep Information Source, Durham University (November 2016)

 - Pregnancy loss and the death of a baby: Sands training for doulas Sands Lothians (April 2016)

 - EFT Level 1 (September 2015)